dayton-outar/glif/algos/js/codility/sorting/DISCS.md

 ## Solution

-Credit should be given to Yaseen Shaik (See [here](https://github.com/yaseenshaik/codility-solutions-javascript/blob/master/Triangle.md)) for providing this solution.
+Credit should be given to [Yaseen Shaik](https://github.com/yaseenshaik) for the solution below provided from [this repo](https://github.com/yaseenshaik/codility-solutions-javascript).

 ```js
 function sortAsc(a, b) {